Blepharoplasty has become one of the most requested facial cosmetic procedures, surpassing even facelift and rhinoplasty in popularity.

 If the eyelids themselves have become hollowed due to previous blepharoplasty or ageing changes, the treatment is challenging and highly complex.
 The restoration of volume around the eyelids is fraught with technical difficulties owing to the very thin characteristics of the skin.
 Volume restoration following hollowing requires individual evaluation as it will depend on multiple characteristics including severity, location, skin colour, thickness, and previous treatments.

 This is an important symptom that should be known to the clinician before surgery.
-Blepharoplasty has a tendency to make the eyes drier and depending on the severity of the dry eyes, the surgical blepharoplasty technique should be modified accordingly.
-Patients with severe dry eyes would require a markedly conservative blepharoplasty to avoid a potential increase in symptoms of post-operative dry eyes.
+Blepharoplasty has a tendency to make the eyes drier and depending on the severity of the dry eyes, the surgical technique should be modified accordingly.
+Patients with severe dry eyes would require a markedly conservative surgery to avoid a potential increase in symptoms of post-operative dry eyes.

 Complications in blepharoplasty may occur because of several reasons.
 One of the most important factors responsible for the success of the surgery is the surgeon.
 The surgeon must have complete knowledge of how the surgery has to be performed.
 Blepharoplasty, particularly of the lower eyelid, is demanding and requires in-depth knowledge of anatomy and attention to detail.
 Dr De Silva’s number one procedures are blepharoplasty and revision blepharoplasty.